Alanian cavalryman, 1th- 2d century (1)

 Then the Alans split into two groups.
 One group goes forth under king Respendialis while, as some say, plundering Gaul.
 The other under King Goar place themselves under the authority of the Romans.

-The Alans under Respendialis move on with the Vandals and Suevi through northern Gaul along settlements that later became the cities Strasbourg, Reims, Amiens, Arras and Tournais.
+The Alans under Respendialis move on with the Vandals and Suevi through northern Gaul along settlements that later became the cities Strasbourg, Reims, Amiens, Arras, Boulogne sur mer, and Tournais.
 Especially the vandals left, according to some sources, a trail of destruction behind.
 They roam three years through the Gallic province of Germania Secunda, located between the Rhine and the North Sea.
+Until the spring of 409, they seem to have focused mainly on the Northern Gallic provinces of Belgica I and II and Germania I.

 In 409 they move to Spain where they are invited as auxiliaries by the Roman general Gerontius, a friend of Respendialis.
 He was in revolt against the Roman usurpator Constantine III.
 Gerontius was then killed in 411 during a battle in Arles despite strong defense by his Alanian friend.